Common Hand & Wrist Injuries

 The hand is a unique and complicated section of your anatomy.
 There are 19 bones in each of your hands, supported by tendons, ligaments, and muscle.
 Blood vessels and nerves carry sensations of pain, touch, and temperature.
 The hand is responsible for performing delicate tasks while also carrying out work with strength and stability.

 When your hands are injured, it can adversely affect so much of your daily life.

-Some of the most common hand injuries are sprains and fractures.
+One of the most common hand injuries is Carpal Tunnel Syndrome.

-Effective treatment of Carpal Tunnel Syndrome requires a thorough physical examination and a careful history of the condition.
+Diagnosing Carpal Tunnel Syndrome is done through a thorough physical examination and a careful history of the condition.
 The majority of Carpal Tunnel Syndrome cases can be treated nonsurgically.
 Treatment methods include:

-Surgical intervention may be indicated if non-operative treatments fail or in the case of acute CTS.
+Surgical intervention may be recommended if non-operative treatments fail or in acute cases of Carpal Tunnel Syndrome.

 Each of these bones forms a joint with the bone next to it, with articular cartilage for shock absorption and intricate structure of ligaments and tendons for stability and range of motion.
 Adding to the complexity, are important nerves and blood vessels that pass through the wrist to the hand.

-Whether bones have been broken or not, instability to the ligaments must be corrected in order to avoid unusual wear and tear on the articular cartilage that may result from imbalance.
+Whether bones have been broken or not, instability to the ligaments must be corrected to avoid unusual wear and tear on the articular cartilage that may result from imbalance.

 Virtually every activity we love to do in our mountain community requires the hand or wrist.
 Dr. Joseph uses the latest technology and procedures to accurately diagnose and effectively treat any injury, simple to complex.

 If you are experiencing pain in the hand or wrist, schedule an appointment with Dr. Joseph by calling (970) 476-7220 or by completing Dr. Joseph online appointment form.